mehulagg/gitlab/doc/ci/yaml/README.md

     value: "staging"  # Deploy to staging by default
     description: "The deployment target.
 Change this variable to 'canary' or 'production' if needed."
 ```

+This feature requires use of top-level (global) variables
+and does not work with job-level variable definitions.

 ### Configure runner behavior with variables